WenPai-org/wpblog-location/readme.txt

 **1.Setting**

-You can use the [wpblog_post_location] shortcode to display ICP anywhere, usually the Ministry of Industry and Information Technology of China requires it to be displayed on the homepage of the website.
+You can use [wpblog_post_location] and [wpblog_author_location] shortcodes to customize the display IP location, usually the plug-in can be automatically inserted into the corresponding location of the article.

+This is also used as a reference basis for real users of the website.

 **2.IP Database**